Mixed-state long-range order and criticality from measurement and feedback: Mixed-state quantum criticality by measuring fermions

 The mixed state arising from our protocol is non-trivial in the sense that it cannot be written as a mixture of short-range entangled states.
 To see this, we first note that due to the global spin-flip symmetry of the input state, i.e. $\prod_i \mathcal{S}_i^x \ket{\psi_0 } = \ket{\psi_0 }$, the output mixed state $\rho$ will have $\prod_i \mathcal{S}_i^x =1$ in the expectation value as well (since this operator commutes with both measurement operators and unitary correction).
 Based on the algebraic decay $S_i^z S_j^z $ and $\prod_i \mathcal{S}_i^x =1$, one can again use the proof technique in Sec.\ref{sec:general_structure} to show that $\rho$ cannot be a mixture of short-range entangled states.
 This in turn suggests certain long-distance entanglement in the mixed state.
 Specifically, in light of the well-known $\log L $ entanglement scaling of the input free fermions in 1d, the output state will likely exhibit a $\log L$ scaling mixed-state entanglement (e.g. quantified by entanglement negativity).

-Our protocol is also applicable to an interacting spinful fermionic system characterized by a Luttinger liquid.
-As shown in Ref.\cite{squeeze_fermion_2004}, given a Luttinger liquid with the Luttinger parameters $K_s$ and $K_c$ that characterize the stiffness of spins and charges, with repulsive charge interaction (implying $0<K_c<1$) and global $SU(2)$ spin-rotation symmetry (implying $K_s=1$), the leading order spin-spin correlation behaves as $S^z_i S^z_j \sim \frac{1}{(j-i)^{K_c+ K_s}}$ and the string operator behaves as $ S^{z}_i \prod_{l=i+1}^{j-1} (-1)^{n_l} S^{z}_j \sim \frac{1}{(j-i)^{K_s}}$.
+When considering interactions in the input state, our protocol continues to generate critical mixed states.
+As shown in Ref.\cite{squeeze_fermion_2004}, given interacting fermions described by a Luttinger liquid with the Luttinger parameters $K_s$ and $K_c$ corresponding to the stiffness of spins and charges, with repulsive charge interaction (implying $0<K_c<1$) and global $SU(2)$ spin-rotation symmetry (implying $K_s=1$), the leading order spin-spin correlation behaves as $S^z_i S^z_j \sim \frac{1}{(j-i)^{K_c+ K_s}}$ and the string operator behaves as $ S^{z}_i \prod_{l=i+1}^{j-1} (-1)^{n_l} S^{z}_j \sim \frac{1}{(j-i)^{K_s}}$.
 Using the same measurement-feedback channel, one can then transform this string order to a critical spin-spin correlation $S^z_i S^z_j \sim \frac{1}{(j-i)^{ K_s}}$ in the resulting mixed state, which is in contrast to the initial exponent $K_c+ K_s$.